-The increasingly popular applications of package auctions to procurement and complex resource allocation problems have stimulated a large body of research in the theory of combinatorial auctions in economics and computer science.
+Package auctions have become increasingly popular in procurement and complex resource allocation contexts and thus have stimulated a large body of theoretical research in combinatorial auctions in economics and computer science.
 Because of the concerns over the deficiencies of Vickrey auctions, several new ascending package auctions have been proposed to implement efficient allocations under various assumptions.
-One of the most prominent new ascending package auctions is iBEA, which achieves approximately efficient allocation and implements Vickrey payments under minimal assumptions on preferences.
+One of the most prominent new ascending package auctions is the iBEA auction, which achieves approximately efficient allocation and implements Vickrey payments under minimal assumptions on preferences.

-As the first step to make a new institution operational and put it to use as an actual economic process that solves naturally occurring problems, we observe the performance of iBEA in the context of the simple situations that can be created in a laboratory and assess its performance relative to a natural and important benchmark, the sealed-bid Vickrey auction.
+As a first step in using this auction as an actual economic process that solves naturally occurring problems, we observe the performance of the iBEA auction in the context of simple situations that can be created in a laboratory.
+We then assess its performance relative to a natural and important benchmark, the sealed-bid Vickrey auction.

-As the first experimental study of iBEA in comparison with Vickrey, we use a simple environment where each human bidder competes against two robots with different levels of intelligence.
+As the first experimental study of the iBEA auction in comparison with the Vickrey auction, we use a simple environment where each human bidder competes against two robots with different levels of bidding intelligence.
 This implementation creates an environment free from the strategic uncertainties inherent in interactions between human bidders.

-We have several surprising findings.
-First, unlike the single-unit Vickrey where bidders tend to overbid in the laboratory, most of our bidders either underbid or bid their true value.
-A payoff-assessment learning model captures the learning dynamics in this complicated auction better than the reinforcement learning model, indicating that myopic hill-climbing is a reasonable characterization of the adjustment dynamics.
-Second, in terms of aggregate performance, while bidder profit is significantly higher under iBEA, Vickrey generates significantly higher revenue and efficiency than iBEA.
+Our experiment yields several surprising findings.
+First, unlike the single-unit Vickrey auction where bidders tend to overbid in the laboratory, most of our bidders either underbid or bid their true value.
+A simple dynamic adjustment model captures the learning dynamics reasonably well.
+Second, in terms of aggregate performance, while bidder profit is significantly higher in the iBEA auction, the Vickrey auction generates significantly higher revenue and efficiency than does the iBEA auction.
 This result is particularly interesting in light of the general concern in the literature (Milgrom 2004) that package Vickrey auctions might generate low revenue.
 Admittedly, our result on revenue might be a consequence of our experimental setting where a human bidder competes with two robots, making it impossible to collude.
-Nonetheless, it has important implications with the increasingly popular use of automated agents.
-It also points to the natural next step of the research, which is to let human bidders compete against other humans to check if they are able to collude to lower revenue.
-Lastly, when human bidders compete against robots in a complex environment such as combinatorial auctions, they learn from their robot opponents when the robot strategies are intelligent (e.g., myopic best responses).
+Nonetheless, it has important implications for the increasingly popular use of automated agents.
+It also points to a natural next step of the research, which is to let human bidders compete against other humans to check if they collude and thus lower revenue.
+Lastly, we find that when human bidders compete against robots in a complex environment, they learn from their robot opponents when the robot strategies are intelligent (e.g., myopic best responses).

-As the first laboratory study of iBEA, we raise several issues regarding the new mechanism, which warrants further empirical study.
-The first issue is the tradeoff between the speed of the auction and efficiency of the auction by setting different price increment, $\epsilon$ .
-The larger the auctioneer sets the price increment, the faster the auction converges, however, the final allocation might be further away from the efficient allocation.
-In an auction with a large number of bidders, we expect the second phase of iBEA to take longer, thus it is important to quantify the efficiency-speed tradeoff.
+With this first laboratory study of the iBEA auction, we identify several issues that warrant further empirical study.
+The first issue is the tradeoff between the speed and efficiency of the auction as manipulated through setting different price increments.
+The larger the auctioneer sets the price increment, the faster the auction converges.
+However, the final allocation might be further away from the efficient allocation.
+In an auction with a large number of bidders, we expect the second phase of the iBEA auction to take longer.
+Thus, it is important to quantify the speed-efficiency tradeoff.
 The second issue is whether bidders can detect the second phase of the auction and thus collude to increase bidder profit.
-Like Vickrey, the use of robots in our experiment makes second phase collusion impossible.
-Therefore, one should interpret our results as empirical evaluations in the absence of collusion.
+As in Vickrey auctions, the use of robots in our experiment makes second phase collusion impossible.
+Therefore, one should interpret our results as empirical findings in the absence of collusion.